 - Ethics The person disagrees with farming and killing any animal for food or any other product.
 They may also disagree fundamentally with the violence they consider is used to kill the animal.
 This is not to say that all food consumed by vegans is ethical, some plant foods could be deemed unethical due to the poverty or working conditions of the farmers/farm workers who produce and harvest it, the resources used to produce it or the miles it travels to reach the consumer.

 - Environment The environmental impact of livestock farming is considered damaging, and a poor use of the earth’s resources.
 For example, the amount of food produced by one animal grazing an acre of land is far less than if cereal or vegetable crops had been grown on the same area.
-On the other hand some plant foods can be damaging to the environment, so it all needs to be weighed-up.
+On the other hand some plant foods can be damaging to the environment and reportedly it would take five years of veganism for a person to offset a one-way flight from London to New York.

 - Health Evidence suggests that a plant-rich diet promotes good health.
 When meat and animal products are the focus on a plate it tends to reduce vegetable consumption.
 Plant foods provide a wide array of vitamins and minerals as well as gut-friendly fibre.
 However, close attention should be paid to nutrition in oder to get all the required nutrients.
 See below.